scnr/book/src/README.md

 Scale up by plugging more nodes to its _Grid_, or down by unplugging them.

-Furthermore, with multi-process scans you can not only distribute multiple scans across nodes, but also individual scans, for super fast scanning of large sites.
+Furthermore, with multi-_Instances_ scans you can not only distribute multiple scans across nodes, but also individual scans, for super fast scanning of large sites.

 ## Deployment